Microsoft could have plans to break free from console wars, bring Xbox exclusives to PS5

 This isn’t the first time reports like this have appeared.
 A few weeks ago, rumours emerged regarding notable Xbox exclusives Sea of Thieves and Hi-Fi Rush coming to other consoles.
 The Verge says an official announcement regarding Hi-Fi Rush coming to the PS5 and Switch will arrive soon.

 Microsoft’s strategy regarding releasing titles across other platforms is reportedly not yet solidified but an official announcement is likely coming soon.
 Given the number of studios the tech giant currently owns and that its acquisition of Activision Blizzard is finally complete, it’s not surprising Microsoft is at least considering bringing at least some of its marquee titles to competing systems.
-However, this does diminish the value of owning an Xbox console to some extent, though the relatively low cost of Game Pass still remains a selling point for Microsoft’s consoles.
+However, this does diminish the value of owning an Xbox to some extent, though the relatively low cost of Game Pass remains a selling point for Microsoft’s consoles.

 Image credit: Microsoft